 - Marina Bay Cruise Centre: Marina Bay is also a major cruise hub, with the Marina Bay Cruise Centre serving as a terminal for cruise ships and ocean liners.
 It allows tourists to embark on various cruises from the heart of the city.

-- Esplanade – Theatres on the Bay: Often referred to as “the durian” due to its unique architectural design resembling the spiky tropical fruit, Esplanade – Theatres on the Bay is a performing arts center hosting a diverse range of shows and concerts.
+- Esplanade – Theatres on the Bay: Often referred to as “the durian” due to its unique architectural design resembling the spiky tropical fruit, Esplanade – Theatres on the Bay is a performing arts centre near Clarke Quay hosting a diverse range of shows and concerts.

 - Marina Barrage: Marina Barrage is both a dam and a recreational area.
 It provides water supply and flood control for the area while also offering stunning views of the city skyline.
 Visitors can enjoy picnics, kite-flying, and water activities at the barrage.